What are high-yield cannabis seeds?

 Another delicious top 5 member is Chocolope x Kush Feminized.
 Similar to God Bud, the chocolate flavor is very pronounced.
 The earthy-sweet scent alone makes it worth cultivating these high-yield seeds.

 Touting up to 21 oz. of bud per plant, they’re some of the best high-yield cannabis seeds available.
 A mostly sativa strain, consumers experience an energetic high before the indica takes effect.
 With a 17% THC level and 0.6% CBD, users can also expect to feel the effects quickly; it begins with a head-high that leaves you energetic, focused, and creative.

 A cult classic by many standards, Chocolope Kush offers a unique flavor and potent effects.
 The sativa genes in these high-yield cannabis seeds ensure you have enough energy to be productive before the relaxing indica effects lure you to the nearest sofa.

-If you’re interested in high-yield cannabis seeds that are easy to grow, then look no further than Early Skunk x Northern Lights Feminized.
+If you’re interested in high-yield cannabis seeds that are easy to grow, then look no further than Northern Sunrise Feminized.
 Not only is it an incredibly easy strain to maintain, but the effort is also well worth the reward.
 Novice and experienced cultivators can expect massive, dense colas and a strong, flavorful bud.